FINNGEN/kanta_lab_preprocessing/README.md

 ## PRE-PROCECSSING STEPS

 Given the structure of the input data, we decided to do some preprocessing steps that will allows to shrink the data considerably.
-- We realized that it's best to subset the columns and remove duplicates in a pre-processing step.
 - We should first only keep the relevant columns (~ 1/3: output + required for filtering)
 - Then we can sort by FINNGENID/DATE (should be doable in bash) and remove duplicates (~ 1/2 according to Kira)